trypear/expo-template/.roo/rules/rules.md

 <code>
 db.select().from(user).innerJoin(account, eqi(account.userId, user.id)).where(eqi(user.id, userIdInput))
 </code>
-As this throws errors when you might be comparing IDs that will never match.
+As the eqi fn throws errors when you might be comparing IDs that will never match.

 When you get a request from the user, follow these steps:
 - Plan out what you need to do, with requirements
-- Start by editing the database schema, adding in all of the tables (CALL new_task AND USE THE database-nerd MODE )
+- Start by editing the database schema, adding in all of the tables (CALL new_task AND USE dave-the-database-nerd MODE) (there will always be packages/db/src/schema.ts present but it will always need editing)
-- Add TRPC endpoints
+- Add TRPC endpoints (CALL new_task AND USE timothy-the-trpc-expert MODE)
-- Edit the mobile app, calling TRPC endpoints
+- Edit the mobile app, calling TRPC endpoints (USE pimm-the-react-native-expert FOR EVERYTHING on app/mobile-app)
-- Make sure you follow my instructions on adding trpc endpoints
 - Make sure you you invalidate the right queries
 - Generate mock data in the SQL database